go as java | shira.at

 ENTRYPOINT ["/srv/myapp/run.sh"]

-With Go you can simply move the binary file into an empty container and run it, no special FROM image needed.
-This makes the container 90% more lightweight.
+With Golang you can simply move the statically-compiled binary file into an empty container and run it, no special FROM image needed.
+This makes the container 90% more lightweight (in filesize).

 Example Dockerfile for Go: